dslmeinte/Building-User-Friendly-DSLs-code/ch10/README.md

     It retrieves the AST from the ["disk storage" of the backend](./backend/contents.json).
     Note that this overwrites the contents of [`src/runtime/index.jsx`](./src/runtime/index.jsx).

+## How to run

+To run the Domain IDE:

+    $ node backend/serialize-Rental.js
+    $ node migrations.js
+    $ node backend/server.js

+The Domain IDE can now be accessed on [`http://localhost:8080/`](http://localhost:8080/).
+Alternatively, run:

+    $ ./run-Domain-IDE.sh

+To generate the Runtime, and run it:

+    $ node generator/generator.js
+    $ npx parcel runtime/index.html

+The Runtime can now be accessed on [`http://localhost:1234/`](http://localhost:1234/).
+Alternatively, run:

+    $ ./generate-and-run-Runtime.sh

 ## Exercise 10.3